 - Sword of the Stars has a bad case of this.
 Humans are either physically or mentally inferior to practically every other species in the galaxy and a one-on-one fight 'au naturelle' of your average human vs. your average pretty much everything will put the human in a disadvantage.
 Fortunately, Sword of the Stars is a 4X game, and human ships are no worse than those of their fellow species — and when you take into account that human boarding- and planetary assault crews have Powered Armor and special training, the odds are more equal.

-- Notably averted in Mass Effect.
-While aliens like the Asari are naturally powerful psychics and can live for centuries and the Krogans are exceptionally strong and durable and potentially live for centuries, all races are shown to have enough strengths and weaknesses to put them on relatively even ground with humanity.
-In fact, humanity's determination and ingenuity quietly scare the crap out of everyone else.
+- Downplayed in Mass Effect.
+While aliens like the asari are naturally powerful psychics and can live for centuries and the krogan are exceptionally strong and durable and potentially live for centuries, humans generally form the "middle tier" of races, with several being generally weaker than them both physically and politically.

 - That said, the trope does get played straight (though also for laughs) in the sequel: